-The "labor cost" part of this of this coverage generally refers to labor charges you may incur at the scene of the breakdown to get your vehicle up and running.
-The coverage, however, doesn't typically cover the cost of any needed parts (so it may cover the fee to change your tire, for instance, but not the cost of the actual new tire).
+The "labor cost" part of this coverage generally refers to labor charges you may incur at the scene of the breakdown to get your vehicle up and running.
+This coverage, however, doesn't typically cover the cost of any needed parts.
+It may cover the fee for changing your tire, for instance, but not the cost of the new tire itself.

 Isn't a tow covered by my auto insurance?

-Of course, there are some instances when another portion of your car insurance might kick in to cover the cost of a tow.
-For instance, the Insurance Information Institute (III) says that if you hit a deer (or another animal) and require a tow, you'll find that the cost of towing is typically covered as part of the claim as long as you have comprehensive coverage (another optional coverage).
+There are some instances when another portion of your car insurance might kick in to cover the cost of a tow.
+For instance, according to the Insurance Information Institute (III), if you hit an animal and require a tow, the cost of towing is typically covered as part of the claim as long as you have comprehensive insurance (another coverage option).